What are the Best Keurig Coffee Maker Models? (Comparison + Reviews)

 - Accessories: a 4-pack of K-Cups

-The name suggests that this machine is primarily designed for small businesses.
+The name suggests that this machine is primarily designed for office use.
 However, it works just as well at home.
 You get to choose three different pod sizes – 6, 8, and 10 ounces, and like all Keurigs, it has your coffee ready in under a minute.

 This machine measures 12.9x15x16.7 inches and weighs about 14 pounds.
 It is not exactly the most compact model you can find, but it is a small price to pay for the B145’s usability and other features.
 You get a 48 oz removable water reservoir, which means it’s good for five or more cups of coffee.

-Best suited for those looking for a reliable machine that offers great value for money.
+Best suited for those looking for a reliable coffee machine that offers great value for money.

 8. Keurig K15 Mini Plus – The Best Keurig for Small Households and Singles